joshbegley/nyt-latest/previous.md

 `Starbucks and its union are on track to reach a contract.`\
 https://nytimes.com/2024/06/26/briefing/starbucks-union-labor-contract.html

-**Death Toll in Kenya Tax Protests Rises to at Least 22, State Agency Says**\
+**Death Toll in Kenya Tax Protests Rises to at Least 23, Rights Groups Say**\
-`Over 300 people were injured in the violence, the state rights agency said.
+`Over 300 people were injured in the violence, the state human rights agency said.
 Although businesses were slowly reopening after the unrest, the country remained on edge.`\
 https://nytimes.com/2024/06/26/world/africa/kenya-protests-taxes.html

 **Gershkovich Trial Begins, and Kenya Rocked by Protests**\